shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What happened after you edited hello.cpp and then typed `make` again?
+ON SURVEY: What happened after you edited hello.cpp and then typed `make` again?
 Why?
-(Answer on the google survey)

 ## Exercise 2: Makefile With Object Files
 \* You must complete the rest of the Google Survey to get credit \*